MRosan117/american_guest_house_convention_attendees/README.md

-# Convention Name Analysis
+# American Guest House Convention Guest Analysis

-This script performs an analysis on convention names and their corresponding check-in dates from multiple CSV files.
+This code analyzes convention names and corresponding check-in dates from multiple CSV files.
 The analysis focuses on identifying similar convention names and understanding the time difference between the booking date and the check-in date.

 ## Tools and Libraries Used